-Media FreedomMedia freedom in Sweden is valued and well-protected.
-The SwedishScore: 10constitution's Freedom of the Press Act and the Fundamental Law on Freedom of Expression guarantee freedom of the press.
+Media Freedom Score: 10 Media freedom in Sweden is valued and well-protected.
+The Swedish constitution's Freedom of the Press Act and the Fundamental Law on Freedom of Expression guarantee freedom of the press.

 The media in Sweden operate independently from government.
 This is not to say that government is not present in the media sector, however.
 Government institutions offer financial support to newspapers (typically smaller newspapers) and also to magazines.